khalil-research/PyEPO/docs/source/content/examples/data.rst

 ``pyepo.data.dataset.optDatasetConstrs`` is a PyTorch ``Dataset`` for the CaVE [#f2]_ cone-aligned loss.
 In addition to the features, costs, optimal solutions, and objective values stored by ``optDataset``, it also extracts the **normals of the binding constraints at the optimal vertex** for each instance.
 CaVE then projects the sense-flipped predicted cost vector onto the cone spanned by these normals.

 Because the binding-constraint extraction relies on Gurobi's sparse-matrix and constraint-sense APIs, ``optDatasetConstrs`` currently requires a Gurobi-backed ``optModel``.
-The dataset also enforces that the optimal vertex is binary — CaVE is defined for binary linear programs.
+The dataset also enforces that the optimal vertex is binary, since CaVE is defined for binary linear programs.

 For a runnable walkthrough that uses ``optDatasetConstrs`` end-to-end with the CaVE loss, see the `04 CaVE for Binary Linear Programs <https://colab.research.google.com/github/khalil-research/PyEPO/blob/main/notebooks/04%20CaVE%20for%20Binary%20Linear%20Programs.ipynb>`_ notebook.